Highways England and traffic cameras

 Traffic camera images

-Highways England has developed policies and a technical interface that will allow stakeholders to view the images in a format suitable for their needs.
+We’ve developed policies and a technical interface that will allow stakeholders to view the images in a format suitable for their needs.
 The mechanism by which stakeholders are linked to the traffic cameras is known as the VIH (Video Information Highway).

 An innovative partnering approach with media organisations and web hosts has been implemented, allowing nominated third parties or ‘media partners’ to access and disseminate still and live images to the public through their own traffic news bulletins and websites.